Ebola is a severe and often deadly disease caused by a virus. Symptoms include fever, diarrhea, vomiting, bleeding, and often, death.

-Ebola hemorrhagic fever is a severe and often deadly illness that can occur in humans and primates (e.g. monkeys, gorillas).
+Ebola can occur in humans and other primates (gorillas, monkeys, and chimpanzees).

 Late symptoms include:

 A person who does not have symptoms 21 days after being exposed to Ebola will not develop the disease.

 There is no known cure for Ebola.
 Experimental treatments have been used, but none have been fully tested to see if they work well and are safe.

 People with Ebola must be treated in a hospital.
 There, they can be isolated so the disease cannot spread.
 Health care providers will treat the symptoms of the disease.

 Survival depends on how a person's immune system responds to the virus.
 A person also may be more likely to survive if they receive good medical care.

 People who survive Ebola are immune from the virus for 10 years or more.
 They can no longer spread Ebola.
 However, men who survive can carry the Ebola virus in their sperm for as long as 3 months.
 They should abstain from sex or use condoms for 3 months.